 Data visualization has been around since before computers even existed.
-And anyone who has used Excel has created charts and graphs to illustrate the insights hidden inside of data.
+And anyone who has used Excel after taking Spreadsheeto’s tutorial has created charts and graphs to illustrate the insights hidden inside of data.
 But despite how common data visualization really is, it still has a reputation as a “cutting-edge” or “high-tech” business tool.

-It’s true that data visualization has advanced significantly in terms of the of its power and depth.
+It’s true that data visualization has advanced significantly in terms of its power and depth.
 But it has also advanced in terms of ease and accessibility.
-As a result, it’s a tool that that is broadly available to enhance business of all shapes and sizes.
+As a result, it’s a tool that is broadly available to enhance the business of all shapes and sizes.

 To illustrate that point, consider these five examples of how average companies are making use of visualizations: